dlemvigh/calc-microservice/README.md

 ### How to run all

-There is a docker-compose file, so all services can be spun up using `cocker-compose build`
+There is a docker-compose file, so all services can be spun up using `docker-compose build`
 `docker-compose up`

+#### Run in background

+Up will display the logs of all services, prefixed with their container name.
+To run the services in the background run `docker-compose up -d`

 ### How to run all but one service

-To develop individual an service, in an integrated setup `docker-compose down <name of service>` and then follow how to run locally, for the service
+To develop individual an service, in an integrated setup `docker-compose up -d <name-of-service> <name-of-service> ...` or `docker-compose up -d && docker-compose down <name of service>` and then follow how to run locally, for the service

+## How to test

+All services run tests, just before the build step, in their Dockerfiles.
+Running `docker-compose build` therefor also runs tests.

+### Test coverage

+Each project can generate a test coverage report, by running `npm run test:coverage`.
+It outputs to the terminal, and a html report.

+### Integration test

+There is a cypress integration test, that can be run with `docker-compose run cypress`.

+It is part of the services listed in the docker-compose file, but is ignore by `up`, unless explicitly mentioned by name or profile.